Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

     Some packages also do not compile in newer versions on SUSE 15 as either the compiler is too old or the system Python is no longer supported.

+### 23.12

+  * Trivial port with version updates.

+  * re2c stuck at 3.0 as version 3.1 requires Python 3.7 or newer.